spacecowboy/NotePad/documents/TUTORIAL.md

 In this dialog you can:

-* choose any name for the list
+* choose a name for the list
-    * They are sorted alphabetically.
-If you want it to appear first, put a `_`, like "_zebra"
+    * They are sorted alphabetically
+    * If you want it to appear first, put a `_`, like "_zebra"
+    * I name my lists `1 Ideas`, `2 Useless` and `3 Agenda` to get a custom order
 * set one list as default
     * the app will open on that list
-    * links you share to this app from your browser will go into this list
+    * links you share to this app from your web browser will go into this list
 * choose how notes are ordered on this list in particular
     * "latest updated" shows first the notes that you edited more recently
     * "due date" also groups the notes by week, month and year